bcnmedtech/unsupervised_multiple_kernel_learning/readme.md

 This is an implementation of unsupervised multiple kernel learning (U-MKL) for dimensionality reduction, which builds upon a supervised MKL technique by Lin et al ([10.1109/TPAMI.2010.183](https://ieeexplore.ieee.org/document/5601738/)).

 By a combination of feature-based kernels, it allows optimally fusing heterogeneous information and weighting the contribution of each input to the final result.

 U-MKL handles heterogeneous descriptors and reduces their complexity into a simplified, low-dimensional representation, which highlights the main characteristics of the input data.

 Further information can be found in Sanchez-Martinez et al. (https://doi.org/10.1016/j.media.2016.06.007)

+## Citation

+Published reports of research using this code (or a modified version) may cite the following article that describes the multiple kernel learning for dimensionality reduction approach:

+- Y. Lin, T. Liu, and C. Fuh.
+Multiple kernel learning for dimensionality reduction.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 33:1147–1160, 2011.

+The present MATLAB implementation is the one detailed in:

+- S. Sanchez-Martinez, N. Duchateau, T. Erdei, A.G.
+Fraser, B.H.
+Bijnens, and G. Piella.
+Characterization of myocardial motion patterns by unsupervised multiple kernel learning.
+Medical Image Analysis, 35:70-82, 2017.

 ## Database